apache/flink-statefun/stateful-functions-docs/docs/overview/execution_model.rst

 * Ingresses and Routers run in `Flink Source Functions <https://ci.apache.org/projects/flink/flink-docs-release-1.9/api/java/org/apache/flink/streaming/api/functions/source/SourceFunction.html>`_, Egresses in `Flink Sink Functions <https://ci.apache.org/projects/flink/flink-docs-release-1.9/api/java/org/apache/flink/streaming/api/functions/sink/SinkFunction.html>`_.

-* All functions are executed by the ``Function Dispatcher Operator``.
+* All functions are executed by the ``FunctionGroupOperator``.
 The logical ID of each function acts as the key by which the operator is parallelized.
 Functions and their state are hence sharded by their logical ID.

 * All messages from Routers to functions and from function to function are sent through ``keyBy()`` streams that route the message according to the key (i.e. the logical ID).